Skegness Grammar School: Magdalen School

 In 1483 William Waynflete, also called William of Wainfleet, later the Bishop of Winchester, Provost of Eton College and Lord High Chancellor of Great Britain founded Magdalen College School in his home town of Wainfleet to act as a satellite feeder school for Magdalen College at Oxford University that he had also founded.

 In 1933 Magdalen College School closed and was incorporated into its newer and larger buildings at Skegness where it became Skegness Grammar School.
 The school opened on Wednesday 20 September 1933, and cost £30,000 for 200 places.
 The headteacher was Kenneth George Spendlove.
 On Thursday 12 October 1933 it was officially opened by Sir Arthur Wallace Pickard-Cambridge.
 It opened for an entry of 220, being enlarged in the late 1950s to take around 400.

 Around six children were transferred to the grammar school each year from the secondary modern schools in the 1960s.

 By the early 1980s, the 1930s-era buildings were creaking.
-Sports facilities were sparce, as were adequate science laboratories.
+Sports facilities were sparse, as were adequate science laboratories.
 The Director of Education, Fred Rickard, said the school was the worst-equipped secondary school in the county.